gitsobek/ngx-infi-toast/README.md

 export class AppModule {}
 ```

-**Important:** global and component level configuration are merged together, therefore component level values will override global ones in case there is a property that is included in both configuration objects.
+**Important:** global and component level configuration are merged together, therefore component level values will override global ones in case there is a common property that is included in both configuration objects.

 ## Demo
 The showcase of the library can be found under the following [link](https://gitsobek.github.io/ngx-infi-toast/).